Dental Implants in Inner Harbor

 Can My Crown or Bridge Be Attached with a Dental Implant?

 Crowns and bridges are fantastic restorations on their own – but with dental implants, they are even better.
-If we’re replacing a single tooth with a dental implant, we’ll use something called an implant-retained crown, which will be made entirely of porcelain and be attached directly to the implant post.
+If we’re replacing a single tooth with a dental implant, we’ll use something called an implant-retained crown.
+The crown will be made entirely of porcelain and be attached directly to the implant post.
 This will give you the best of everything, as the crown will look completely natural and be extremely stable thanks to the implant.
 We can even use implant-retained crowns to form a fixed bridge to replace multiple missing teeth.
 In the end, they simply are two of the best ways to close the gaps in your smile.

 Can My Dentures be Attached Using Dental Implants?